Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 Advantages and disadvantages of behavioral segmentation

-Among the main advantages of behavioral segmentation are:
+Among the main advantages of behavioral segmentation are the following:

 - It allows organizations to find customers with similar buying habits and behaviors.